By Cat, June, 2010 (Photo, right, from Rainhasdolar.com (9))

 Traditionally Kafta is made with lamb, but here in America, it is more-often made with beef.
 However, lamb is the better choice unless you raise your own beef or hunt your own venison, because commercial beef is fed grain/soy feed that is not natural to their diet and is likely GMO.
 Sheep and buffalo insist on pasture.
 Mixtures of lamb and buffalo, or lamb and venison are other great options.

-I made up a big batch and then freeze most of the kafta for a future quick dinner.
+I make up a big batch and then freeze most of the kafta for a future quick dinner.
+I love to serve this with Lebanese Spinach Pies.

 - Includes: 1.
 Kafta: Middle-Eastern Burgers, Ovals or Sausages